myersm0/CorticalSurfaces.jl/README.md

 hemR = Hemisphere(surf, mw)
 ```

-And now to construct a CorticalSurface object from the above:
+And now to construct a CorticalSurface struct from the above:
 ```
 c = CorticalSurface(hemL, hemR)
 ```